 Modular homeowners build whatever their hearts desire creating homes that double as offices, work studios, music studios, classrooms, and even schools.
 You are not just limited to a living space in modular construction.

 Most inspections and costly third party checks will be completed offsite in the modular factory.
 Nevertheless, it is good to mention that the more you build and tailor the home, the more expensive it will be for you.
+Also, you'll need a standard homeowners insurance policy which is the same insurance you would get for a traditionally built home.

 When everything is finally completed, things like electricity, plumbing, and even ductwork are not included in your starting price.
 If you are looking to get a modular home, it is crucial you take the time to properly include these costs in the bottom line.